-John Wiley Birch was born on March 8, 1881 at Burnsville, PA, the son of Samuel and Susan (Miner) Birch.
-He was an entrepreneur who owned his own grocery and wholesale candy business for many years in Washington, PA, and is featured with a biography in Earle R. Forrest’s 1926 History of Washington County.
+John Wiley Birch was born on March 8, 1881 at Burnsville, Greene County, PA, the son of Samuel and Susan (Miner) Birch.
+He was an entrepreneur who owned his own grocery and wholesale candy business for many years in Washington, PA, and is featured with a biography in a History of Washington County.

 As a young man, John helped his father on the family farm in Prosperity, Greene County.
 At age 21, in about 1902, he moved to Washington and began working for the retail grocery firm of G.W.
 Warrick & Sons.
 He later joined G.W.
 Driver & Son and then was a traveling salesman for the New York Produce Co.
 After gaining substantial experience, he worked for 12 years as in a traveling sales capacity for Peerless Biscuit Company of Pittsburgh.

 In 1921, desiring independence, John purchased the C.A.
 Prigg wholesale candy company, and renamed it "J.W.
 Birch Co."
 Later, when his son entered the business, it was renamed "J.W.
 Birch & Son Co."
 He was considered "one of the influential members" of the old Washington Board of Commerce and to have been “possessed of more than ordinary ability [and had] won the full measure of success.”